vt-digital-libraries-platform/vt-digital-libraries-platform.github.io/_pages/team.md

 **Lee Hunter** (<whunter@vt.edu>) has been a Software Engineer with the University Libraries at Virginia Tech since 2016.
 He received a B.A. in Political Science and Communication Studies from Virginia Tech in 1998 and a B.S. in Computer Science with a Minor in Mathematics in 2011.
 Lee was previously a Software Engineer for Modea and Ozmo, both in Blacksburg VA.

-**Tingting Jiang** (<tvj@vt.edu>) has been a Software Engineer with the University Libraries at Virginia Tech since 2014.
-She received the B.S. (summa cum laude) and M.S. degrees in Computer Science from Virginia Tech, Blacksburg, VA.
-From 2007 to 2009, she was a Software Engineer with Intrexon Corporation, Blacksburg, VA.
-She was a recipient of an NSF Graduate Research Fellowship (2011–2014) and a Microsoft Research Graduate Women’s Scholarship (2011).

 **James Tuttle** (<james.tuttle@vt.edu>) is Associate Director for Digital Libraries at the Virginia Tech Libraries, Blacksburg, VA.
 He received the MSLIS and BA, Anthropology from the University of Illinois at Urbana-Champaign.
 He specializes in digital curation and preservation of complex materials, systems design, workflow analysis and efficiency design, and general systems planning with experience in higher education and industry.

 **Andrea Waldren** (<awaldren@vt.edu>) has been a Web Developer for the University Libraries at Virginia Tech since 2019.
 She earned an M.A. in Museum Studies in 2012 from Marist College and has been working with library users and collections since 2013.